dojo/docs/quickstart/dojo-basics.rst

 Functions used Everywhere
 =========================

 It would be near impossible to explain any one aspect of the Dojo Toolkit without first explaining a few simple functions that appear literally *everywhere* within the codebase.
-These a dojo-fundamentals, and should be memorized if possible.
+These are dojo-fundamentals, and should be memorized if possible.

 dojo.require
 ------------